-The system automatically wakes up and set to Rapid Start Technology S4 mode.
+The system automatically wakes up and set to Rapid Start Technology S3 mode.
 Configuration options: [Enabled] [Disabled]

-Entry After [x]
+Entry After [0]

-Allows you to set the wake-up time.
-The values range from 0 (immediately) to 120.
+This item allows you to set the RTC wake-up timer at S3 entry.
+The time ranges from 0 minute (immediately) to 120 minutes.